 My parents were from different parts of the world, providing me with different DNA, than most of the kids I lived around.
 I never felt the kids treated me different, I just knew I did not look like most of my friends.

 Then later I moved to America where my appearance allowed me to fit in, but I sure could not communicate with anyone, and my clothing still made me stand out.
-Not knowing English was crippling, language is a skill that is close to home and shelter when moving to a new culture.
+Not knowing English was crippling, language is a skill that is necessary as a home is when moving to a new culture.

 Culture refers to the shared values, beliefs and norms of a specific group of people.

 I never wanted to lose the Nicaragua traditions and culture; I valued them too much.
 But at the same time, I had to adapt to the culture where I now lived.
 Adjusting can be tricky and challenging to accomplish.

 Did I do it?
 Kind of, not perfectly.